b97tsk/reactive-tree/README.md

 #### class Scheduler: flush()

-Run all branches scheduled by the scheduler.
+Run all branches scheduled by this scheduler.

 #### class Scheduler: schedule()